Privacy & Cookies policy

 Our commitment to your data

 At Livability, we value the support and engagement people have with our charity.
-From donors, the people (and young people) that use our services, next-of-kin, staff, volunteers, governors, or campaigners – each person is a valued part of our charity community.
+From donors, the people that use our services, staff, volunteers or campaigners – each person is a valued part of our charity community.

-In the delivery of our care, rehabilitation and education services, engaging with supporters, fundraising and raising the profile for our cause; Livability gathers personal data.
+In the delivery of our care services, engaging with supporters, fundraising and raising the profile for our cause; Livability gathers personal data.
 We collect data to enhance our service quality; help us tailor our services; for training and resources; understand our supporters better and also help us to fundraise more efficiently.
 We also collect data in relation to the contract or relationship we have with an individual, or because it’s necessary to their vital interests.

 We want every interaction people have with our charity to be positive.
-In all areas of our work, we are committed to protecting your personal information, being open about what information we hold and also ensuring that we only gather information as necessary.
+In all areas of our work, we are committed to protecting your personal information, being open about what information we hold and also ensuring that we only gather information that is necessary.

-This policy outlines how we go about this – in line with the requirements and stipulation of the GDPR which comes in to effect from 25th May 2018.
+This policy outlines how we go about this – in line with the requirements and stipulation of the GDPR which came in to effect from 25th May 2018.

 The policy applies to how Livability – and all our subsidiaries – collects and uses personal information you provide to us and that we collect, whether online, via phone, email, in letters or in any other correspondence or from third parties.